ganskef/MoCuishle/_posts/2016-01-17-mozilla-install.md

 The *Mozilla Add-on* includes the *Mo Cuishle* logging in the *Browser Console*.
 Try <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>J</kbd>.

-Enabling/Disabling the installation imports/removes the Certificate Authority needed to cache HTTPS contents.
+Enabling/Disabling the installation imports/removes the *Certificate Authority* needed to cache *HTTPS* contents.
 Try it in case of problems with certificates.

 # Other Browsers, Settings

-*Mo Cuishle* is a proxy application following HTTP standards.
+*Mo Cuishle* is a proxy application following *HTTP* standards.
 So it can be used without the add-on or with other browsers like *Google Chrome* too.
-The *XPI* is a *Zip* archive, containing ab *Executable JAR*[^1].
+The *XPI* is a *Zip* archive, containing an *Executable JAR*[^1].
 Extract it and enter the
 command:

  java -jar mocuishle.jar